tiagodavi/tiagodavi/README.md

 🔵 Python Skills:
 - 4 projects deployed in Python.
-- Knowledge of LLMs (Structured Outputs/Prompts/Measurements), RAG, Agents and Vector Databases.
+- Knowledge of LLMs (Structured Outputs/Prompts/Measurements), RAG, Agents and Vectors
 - Experience with Knowledge Graph, Neo4J and distance measures.
 - Experience with FastAPI.
 - Knowledge of Computer Vision and NLP.
 - Knowledge of Traditional Machine Learning and Nvidia Rapids.
 - Ranked among the top 100 ML developers at IBM competitions.

 🔵 JavaScript/Typescript/React/React Native Skills:
 - 2 Web Apps developed with Node.JS, Express and NextJS.
 - 1 Mobile app developed with React Native and Expo.
 - Worked full time with React and TypeScript at Glimpse.
 - Helped to add around 5 new features to React Applications at Savi.
 - Many years touching different JavaScript/Typescript and React projects.

 🔵 Rust Skills:
 - 2 projects deployed in Rust.
 - Strong knowledge of Rust and Rocket Framework.
 - Knowledge of Near Blockchain.
 - Knowledge of Tokio and Rayon.